 Halloween: A Candy Celebration

-Halloween is rapidly approaching, and the kids are already getting excited!
+Halloween is rapidly approaching, and your children are already getting excited!
 Halloween ranks right at the top as far as favorite holidays go.
-Not only do children get to put on fun costumes, but they also get to collect pillowcases full of candy.
+Not only do children get to put on fun costumes, but they also get to collect lots of candy.
 What could be better?

-As fun as Halloween can be for kids, it can be a challenge for parents.
-As a parent, how do you keep the holiday fun, but make sure that your child do not overdo it when it comes to candy.
-Most experts agree that the first step is setting guidelines in advance of the special night.
+As fun as Halloween can be for children, it can be a challenge for parents.
+As a parent, how do you keep the holiday fun, but make sure that your child does not overindulge when it comes to candy?
+Most experts agree that the first step is setting guidelines and expectations in advance of the special night.

 A Candy Plan

 After trick-or-treating, have your children spread their candy on a table or the floor.
 You can try one of these four approaches:

 - Let your child pick 10 favorite pieces to keep.
 Donate the rest of the candy to a senior citizen center, shelter, or some other charitable organization.